rafaelpr/Getting-and-Cleaning-Data-Course-Project/codebook.md

 Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tbodyaccjerkxyz and tbodygyrojerkxyz).
 Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tbodyaccmag, tgravityaccmag, tbodyaccjerkmag, tbodygyromag, tbodygyrojerkmag).

 These signals were used to estimate variables of the feature vector for each pattern: 'xyz' is used to denote 3-axial signals in the X, Y and Z directions.
-The set of variables that were estimated from these signals are mean: Mean value and std: Standard deviation
+The set of variables that were estimated from these signals are mean: Mean value and std: Standard deviation.
+Features are normalized and bounded within [-1,1].

 + tbodyaccmeanx
 + tbodyaccmeany